avantifellows/curiosity_coach/README.md

 ./run_dev.sh
 ```

 This script starts both the backend and frontend development servers.
+Use `Ctrl+C` to gracefully stop both servers.

 #### Option 2: Run Backend and Frontend Separately